H2O Racing

 In 1993 the UIM appointed Nicolo di San Germano as Promoter; his ongoing 30 year tenure has brought stability, a new direction, improved safety and an ever broadening geographic footprint encompassing Europe, the Americas, the Middle East and Asia and with this expansion a growing commercial value.

-While today's F1H2O catamarans bear a striking resemblance to those in action throughout the 1980's there is a world of difference in terms of driver protection and general safety.
+While today’s F1H2O catamarans bear a striking resemblance to those in action throughout the 1980s, there is a world of difference in terms of driver protection and general safety.
+Early boats were constructed from thin plywood with drivers sitting in an open, exposed cockpit with the risk of injury a high probability in the case of the boat tipping over in an accident.

 The new device proved itself on several occasions and the U.I.M. called for it to become compulsory, and in the early 1990's Burgess introduced canopies that made cockpits fully enclosed.

-In the late 1990's further developments saw the introduction of an airbag in the cockpit that would inflate in a crash to ensure the capsule wouldn't sink before rescue crews could attend.
+Then, in the early 1990s, Burgess introduced canopies that made cockpits fully enclosed and much safer.
+In the late 1990s, further developments saw the introduction of an airbag in the cockpit that would inflate in the event of a crash to ensure the capsule wouldn’t sink before rescue crews could attend.

 The Union Internationale Motonautique (UIM) is the world governing body for all Powerboating activities.
 It is fully recognized by the International Olympic Committee (IOC) and is a member of the Association of the IOC Recognized International Sports Federations (ARISF) and of SportAccord for whom the UIM President serves as President and Board member.
 The UIM has almost 60 affiliated National Federations.
 Circuit, Offshore, Pleasure Navigation and Aquabike are among the main disciplines.
 The UIM has signed a Cooperation Agreement with the United Nations Environment Program (UNEP) to further its range of environmental initiatives and to share expertise.